wacncontent/CustomizeTool/output/articles/active-directory/active-directory-scim-provisioning.md

 1. In a web browser, launch the Azure management portal at https://manage.windowsazure.cn.
 2. Browse to **Active Directory > Directory > [Your Directory] > Applications**, and select **Add > Add an application from the gallery**.
-3. Select the **Custom** tab on the left, enter a name such as “SCIM Test App”, and click the checkmark icon to create an app object.
+3. Select the **Custom** tab on the left, enter a name such as "SCIM Test App", and click the checkmark icon to create an app object.
 Note that the application object created is intend to represent the target app you would be provisioning to and implementing single sign-on for, and not just the SCIM endpoint.

 ![][2]